 The golden age of Hollywood immortalized the polished good looks of a well dressed man.
 The hat was not just an accessory it made the man who he was.
-Gangster or hero, ladies man or comedian 1930s men’s hats had a style for everyone.
-Which style fits you?
+Gangster or hero, ladies man or comedian, 1930s men’s hats had a style for everyone.

 1930s Fedora or Trilby

-One of the most popular hats for men in the 1930’s was the fur felt hat known as a Trilby or Fedora.
-They are nearly identical with the Trilby having a slightly shorter crown.
-These hats are worn in hollywood movies by both the smart and handsome detectives and the rough and dangerous gangsters.
-Good or bad a few details make 1930’s fedora and Trilby hats different from their successors in the 1940’s, 1950’s and 1960’s.
+One of the most popular hats for men in the 1930’s was the fur felt hat also known as a Trilby or Fedora.
+The fedora is nearly identical with the Trilby having a slightly shorter crown.
+These hats are worn in Hollywood movies by both the smart and handsome detectives and the rough and dangerous gangsters.
+Indiana Jones wears one too.
+Good or bad a few details make 1930s Fedora and Trilby hats different from their successors in the 1940s, 1950s and 1960s.

-- Popular colors: dark brown, light brown, grey, black, olive green, medium blue
+- Popular colors: dark brown, tan, grey, black, olive green, medium blue

 - Tall crown